The research on aging is taking off! Never before in human history have we had so many ‘older’ adults living on our planet.

 Bottom line: It seems that human individuals must reach a threshold of suffering when they say, ‘enough is enough’ and then change happens.

 Essential oils can improve the quality of your life, as well as help with all facets of a healthy lifestyle.
-Whether you’re suffering from despair, addiction and breaking bad habits or negative mind chatter (to name a few areas of concern for many people) essential oils can help.
-They are safe, non-habit forming and, because they are so concentrated, relatively inexpensive.
+Whether you’re suffering from despair, breaking bad habits or negative mind chatter (to name a few areas of concern for many people) essential oils can help.
+They are safe, when used as recommended, non-habit forming and, because they are so concentrated, relatively inexpensive.
 1-3 drops of an oil for direct inhalation is all that's needed for beneficial results.
 Remember, 1 drop of an essential oil is equal to 1-4 cups of plant matter.
-Aromatherapy is an inexpensive alternative or complement to any healthy lifestyle routine.